 The following post will be about how I have organized what we have in our rv as well as examples of how to organize in general in an RV regardless of your layout or available space.
 First I will give you a tour of how I organize my home on wheels, room by room.
 One thing I stress is you can never have enough baskets!
 They are key to helping keep things not only organized but to allow them to stay secure during travel.

 First I have baskets in my closet.
 I got 5 matching ones from Walmart.
 I loved the look and they fit perfectly across the shelf above my laundry machine.
 I keep things like laundry detergent, laundry for the dry cleaners, extra cords, my essential oils and other misc things in them.
 It’s great cause I can have a mess of stuff in them but it still looks all nice and clean.
 As for my shoes I have them under the bed skirt around the bed.
 I got a long over the door shoe organizer, cut it into rows and screwed it up against my baseboard for the bed.
 In the picture below it is put up with push pins, but that didn’t hold up very well.
 So I got this tool and made holes then put in grommets.
 Then I used wood screws to complete the installation.
 Put the screws right through the grommets into the wood of the bed frame.
+The rest of my clothes that are not hanging up in the closet I have in my dresser that was built in the rig.
+It has 6 drawers, 5 of which are mine and 1 for hubby.

 I have alot of storage in our bathroom.
 For the shower storage I found this wonderful clear hanging organizer.
 I spray painted it and tried to hang it on the wall with a suction cup.
 Because of the pattern on my walls nothing would hold.
 So I screwed it into the wall.
 I got baskets for the cabinets to organize all my things in there.
 Then I also found THIS hanging shelf at Walmart.
 I screwed that into the wall and bought two wicker media baskets.
 I painted them white and they fit perfectly on the shelf.
 Then I took a random set of hooks that were hung in the bunkhouse of all places in the middle of the wall.
 I removed it and installed it in the bathroom to hang our towels on.
 I have white hooks I got at Home Depot I screwed into the wall to hang my necklaces on.
 I don’t have much jewelry or makeup so storage for that was easy.
 All my makeup fits in the green bag in the photo of my medicine cabinet.
 On the top shelf of the medicine cabinet I have my hair supplies, lotion and perfume.
 The cabinet below the sink doesn’t hold much on the top shelf because of the pipes.
 Although I’ve added some more in there since then I keep our medicine, hair dryer, hair straightener, Michael’s hair clippers on the top then a pink canvas basket on the bottom that holds stuff like cough drops, allergy meds, etc. My other cabinet holds my feminine items.
 Figured for the guys out there I’d save on sharing that.